ioccc-src/winner/next/guidelines.md

 &#x28;IOCCC&#x29;](https://www.ioccc.org).

 These are not the IOCCC rules, though it does contain comments about them.
-The guidelines should be viewed as _hints_ and _suggestions_.
+The [IOCCC guidelines](guidelines.html) should be viewed as _hints_ and _suggestions_.
-Entries that violate the guidelines but remain within the rules _are allowed_.
-Even so, you are safer if you remain within the guidelines.
+Entries that violate the _guidelines_ but remain within the rules _are allowed_.
+Even so, you are safer if you remain within the [IOCCC guidelines](guidelines.html).

 You should read the current [IOCCC rules](rules.html), prior to submitting entries.
-The rules are typically published along with these guidelines.
+The rules are typically published along with the [IOCCC guidelines](guidelines.html).

 # WHAT'S NEW THIS IOCCC